 Releases all resources associated with this ESMC\GridComp.
-The arguments are:

 comp Release all resources associated with this ESMC\GridComp and mark the object as invalid.
 It is an error to pass this object into any other routines after being destroyed.

 12.2.3 ESMC\GridCompFinalize - Finalize a Gridded Component